-The PGA International Golf Institute offers education, combining business, golf training, hospitality and sport as well as practical golf skills to prepare you for a career in the golf industry.
-Whether you are interested in a career in golf, golf management, sport and business then the PGA IGI courses will assist you in getting there.
+The PGA Institute offers education, combining business, golf training, hospitality and sport as well as practical golf skills to prepare you for a career in the golf industry.
+Whether you are interested in a career in golf, golf management, sport and business then the PGA Institute courses will assist you in getting there.

-The PGA IGI prepares its graduates for a career in the business and management of golf as an industry.
-Owned by the Professional Golfers Association (PGA) of Australia, the PGA IGI now has an articulation agreement with Griffith University and Southern Cross University which provides the diversity to choose different career pathways and with opportunities for elite athletes, coaches and administrators in the golf industry and related business sectors.
+The PGA Institute prepares its graduates for a career in the business and management of golf as an industry.
+Owned by the Professional Golfers Association (PGA) of Australia, the PGA Institute now has an articulation agreement with Griffith University and Southern Cross University.
+These provide the diversity for students to choose different career pathways and offer opportunities for elite athletes, coaches and administrators in the golf industry and related business sectors.

-PGA IGI training facilitates a number of golf careers including the PGA Member Pathway Program, Tour School, University, or Industry outcomes.
-There are many benefits to the PGA IGI.
+There are many benefits to the PGA Institute.
 All programs complement each other – ensuring you are able to move into more advanced training if you choose.
-Program fees are all inclusive– including full club membership, driving range access, competition fees, uniforms and reading texts.
+Program fees are all inclusive – including full club membership, driving range access, competition fees, uniforms and reading texts.

-About our Parent Company – Professional Golfers Association of Australia
+About our Parent Company – PGA of Australia

-The PGA IGI is a wholly owned subsidiary of the PGA of Australia.
+The PGA Institute is a wholly owned subsidiary of the PGA of Australia.
 The PGA of Australia’s core aim is to help more Australians enjoy golf more often whether teaching golf or managing.
-In doing so, the PGA aims to deliver more business opportunities to its members who are club professionals, accredited golf coaches and tournament professionals enjoying strong golf careers.
+In doing so, the PGA aims to deliver more business opportunities to its Members who are club professionals, accredited golf coaches and tournament professionals enjoying strong golf careers.

 Each year the PGA stages over 430 tournaments ranging from the PGA Championship through to the state based Pro-Am circuits which take professional golf to the masses.

-Grass roots events such as the VolksWagen Scramble help to fulfil our charter with over 37,000 people playing this event each year in over 460 qualifying events.
+Grass roots events such as the Scramble help to fulfil our charter with over 37,000 people playing this event each year in over 460 qualifying events nationwide.